Haghrah/PyIT2FLS/README.md

 >>> from pyit2fls import IT2FS_Gaussian_UncertStd
 >>> help(IT2FS_Gaussian_UncertStd)
 ```

+## Exception handling
+The exception handling will gradually be added in future versions.
+So improper parameters for the fuzzy sets can cause some ambiguous runtime errors at the moment.
+If there is any problem, let me know by opening an issue about it.

 ## Examples
 There are some examples provided along with the toolkit which are as below: